LukeHuesman/Hot-Cocoa-Maker-BAE305/README.md

 - Wood for hot cocoa stand
 - Potentiometer

-(note all components are rated for 12V, ?
-A)
+(note all components are rated for 12V, 120V AC)

 ### Wiring Diagrams